hollowaykeanho/Upscaler/README.md

 # Holloway's Upscaler
 [![Holloway's Upscaler](artworks/logo-1200x630.svg)](https://github.com/hollowaykeanho/Upscaler)
-This project is a combination of various compiled open-source AI image upscaling project efforts for making a working CLI friendly image upscaler program that can be used for image and video subjects with FFMPEG.
+This project is a consolidation of various compiled open-source AI image upscaler products for a working CLI friendly image and video upscaling program.
+It is configured to be ready for work right at the get-go.